UzonnaA/job-tracker-fullstack/README.md

 # 🧾 Job Application Tracker

-A fullstack job tracking application designed to help users manage their job search with clean UI, powerful search/filtering, and full CRUD functionality.
+A fullstack app to help users stay organized during the job search.
+Includes form-based job tracking, tag filtering, visual stats, and full CRUD support.

-Built with production-ready technologies, automated testing, and CI/CD pipelines for a modern development workflow.
+Built using technologies and tools you'd find in a real-world software team.
+This includes tests, Docker, and automated CI.

 ---